battlecode/battlecode-server-2017/specs.md

 -----
 Battlecode maps are a rectangular grid of squares, each with a pair of integer coordinates.
 Each tile is an instance of `MapLocation`.
 Squares outside the map have TerrainType.OFF_MAP.
 The northwest map square is the origin (0,0).
 Maps specify the spawn points of the teams.

 There are three types of terrain: GROUND, VOID, and ROAD.
-VOID terrain is untraversable and do not have cows.
+VOID terrain is not traversable and do not have cows.
 ROAD terrain discounts movement-related and sneaking-related actiondelays by a factor of 0.7 for robots on the terrain.

 ### Map Files